AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 ### Deleting Grids

-To speed up the testing process for new grid designs, including a button that allows users to clear the current set and experiment with different combinations would be helpful.
-In theory, if you can add elements to a container object's `children` list, you should also be able to remove them.
-In fact, most Node elements have a `removeFromParent()` method, which detaches them from the parent container.
+From the users' perspective, it would speed up the testing process of new grid designs if they could clear the current one and experiment with different combinations—that is, a Delete button.
+You can both add and remove elements to a container object's `children` list: most Node elements have a `removeFromParent()` method, which detaches them from their parent container.

 ```js
 gridGroup.removeFromParent(); // voilà
 ```

-If you think about it, there might be an issue lurking here.
+Curb your enthusiasm: if you think about it, there might be an issue lurking here.
 The process of removing a group is performed at a later time, with respect to its creation: how can we be sure to target the correct container?
 Groups don't have names or IDs, at least for the time being.
-Luckily, the `code.js` file provides an environment that persists in between iFrame calls: in other words, you can store the group in a variable and retrieve it later.
+Luckily, the `code.js` file provides **an environment that persists in between iFrame calls**: in other words, you can store the group in a variable and retrieve it later.

 ```js
 var gridRef = null; // 👈 Grids group reference